This list of vegetables is to find inspiration for veggies to ferment. Almost any vegetable can be fermented, but not all may be to your liking.

 Nutrition: Contain over 30 different carotenoid nutrients as alpha-carotene, beta-carotene, lycopene, lutein, cryptoxanthin and zeaxanthin.
-These substances has a strong antioxidant and anticancer effect of the body.
+These substances has a strong antioxidant effect.

 Has a mild taste, beautiful green color and packed with nutrients.
 Can be combined with most other vegetables.
 Try fermenting broccoli with carrots and leeks.

-Nutrition: Very powerful containing many potent nutrients and antioxidants.
-High in vitamin K, C and the strong carotenoids lutein and zeaxanthin.
-Also contains the phytochemical sulforaphane that promotes your body’s ability to detoxify.
+Nutrition: Contains many potent nutrients and antioxidants.
+High in vitamin K, C and the carotenoids lutein and zeaxanthin.
+Also contains the phytochemical sulforaphane that promotes the body’s ability to detoxify.
 Rich source of the flavonoid kaempferol.
-Broccoli is much studied for its ability to fight and prevent many different cancers.

-A major ingredient in sauerkraut and in many recipes for fermented vegetables.
-Cabbage is easy to use and cheap to use.
+Used in sauerkraut and many other recipes.
+Cabbage is easy and cheap to use.
 It also has an appealing crunchiness when fermented.
 Many recipes call for 50-100% cabbage.
 Don’t underestimate the simple but delicious sauerkraut.
-You need only cabbage, sea salt and water (and perhaps a starter culture).
+You need only cabbage, sea salt, water, and a starter culture.

 Nutrition: Cabbage is nutrient-dense, high in phytochemicals, anti-inflammatory agents and anti-cancer compounds called glucosinolates.
-Cabbage juice has been used to treat/prevent ulcers.
+Cabbage juice is traditionally used for stomach problems.

-Adds a beautiful color when fermenting vegetables.
+Adds a beautiful color.
 Can be fermented with almost any other vegetables.
-Fermented with juniper berries or caraway seeds you can make red sauerkraut which has a beautiful color and excellent taste.
-The color of red cabbage often turns bluish during fermentation.
+Fermented with juniper berries or caraway seeds you can make exotic-looking red sauerkraut.
+The color of red cabbage can turn bluish during fermentation.
 Mixing green and red cabbage produces pink kraut (as in the picture).

-Nutrition: Very high in certain nutrients as vitamin K and very powerful antioxidants called polyphenols.
+Nutrition: High in nutrients as vitamin K and very powerful antioxidants called polyphenols.

 Easy to ferment together with other vegetables.
-A simple recipe is 70-90% cabbage, 10-30% carrots, and a little ginger.
-Very easy to prepare but tastes great.
+A simple recipe is 70-90% cabbage, 10-30% carrots, and ginger root.
+Easy to prepare and tastes great.

 Nutrition: Rich in vitamins A, K, minerals and the powerful compound falcarinol.
-Recent studies indicate that falcarinol can prevent cancer.
-Carrots also lower the risk of coronary heart disease and heart attacks in women.
-Avoid Baby carrots that are treated with chlorine.
+Recent studies confirm the many benefits of carrots.
+Baby carrots that are often treated with chlorine, which is not good.

-Nutrition: High in vitamin K, folic acid, potassium and many phytonutrients and antioxidants that protect cells and blood vessels.
-Contains luteolin, a powerful flavonoid and anticancer agent.
-Celery lowers high blood pressure, prevent growth of tumors.
+Nutrition: High in vitamin K, folic acid, potassium and many phytonutrients and antioxidants.
+Contains luteolin, a powerful flavonoid.

 Coriander leaves (cilantro)

-This is one of our favorite ingredients.
+This is a favourite ingredient.
 The flavor is unique but similar to parsley with a hint of citrus and celery.
 If you like the flavor, then add as much as you like to your batch.
 Coriander leaves goes well with most other vegetables.

-Nutrition: Known as a powerful detox agent promoting the cleaning of mercury, aluminium, and other metals from your body.
-Cilantro contains an impressive list of unusually potent and healing phytonutrients and anti-oxidants that are anticancer, anti-inflammatory, and antimicrobial.
+Nutrition: Known as a powerful detox agent promoting the cleaning of mercury, aluminium, and other metals.
+Cilantro contains an impressive list of unusually potent and healing phytonutrients and anti-oxidants.

-Smells wonderful when shredded with hints of licorice.
+Smells wonderful when shredded, has hints of licorice.
 Fennel adds a flavor similar to anise.
-As we love fennel, we often add quite a lot to a batch.
+You can add quite a lot to a batch.

-Nutrition: Anethole, a component in the oil of fennel and a powerful agent against cancer and inflammation.
-Contain the flavonoids rutin, quercitin, and kaempferol.
-Promoting digestion and is considered “anti-ageing.”
+Nutrition: Anethole, a component in the oil of fennel and a powerful agent against inflammation.
+Contains the flavonoids rutin, quercitin, and kaempferol.
+Fennel promotes good digestion.

-Fermented garlic is wonderful with a powerful, tangy taste.
-However, garlic adds a distinct taste when mixed with other vegetables that might be too overwhelming for some.
-Fermenting garlic in separate jars might be a better idea.
-This we do regularly.
+Fermented garlic has a powerful, tangy taste.
+Garlic adds a distinct taste when mixed with other vegetables that might be too overwhelming for some.
+Fermenting garlic in separate jars might for some be a better idea.
 Then the powerful flavor is optional as a side-dish.

 Nutrients: Fermenting garlic dramatically raises its health promoting properties and makes it easier for the body to assimilate the many powerful nutrients present.

 Adds a pleasant, warm taste to any batch of vegetables.
 During winter this is especially appealing.
-We add ginger to many of our batches.
-The more ginger you add, the hotter the taste so be careful if you don’t want a too strong flavor.
-Try shredding ginger a bit smaller to avoid bigger pieces that taste very strong.
+Try shredding ginger a bit smaller as bigger pieces tend to taste very strong.

-Nutrition: Contains powerful fenols, antioxidants like 6-gingerol that prevents, even kills cells in tumors and is anti-inflammatory.
+Nutrition: Contains a very long list of powerful nutrients as fenols, and antioxidants as 6-gingerol.
 Promote digestion, lowers cholesterol, and strengthens the immune system.
+More info.

 Nutrition: Contains powerful enzymes and antioxidants with anti-inflammatory properties.
 Can raise body temperature and promote weight loss.

-Fermenting onion by itself or together with bell pepper, or beetroot is excellent.
-Similar to garlic, its distinct flavor can be too dominant if used in a large batch with other mild vegetables.
+Fermenting onion by itself or together with bell pepper or beetroot is excellent.
+Similar to garlic, its distinct flavor can be too dominant if used in a large batch with mild vegetables.

-Nutrition: Contains many organic thiosulfinates, sulfides, sulfoxides and other compounds responsible for its anticancer, anti-inflammatory activity.
+Nutrition: Contains many organic thiosulfinates, sulfides, sulfoxides and other compounds responsible for its anti-inflammatory activity.

-Nutrition: Includes the detoxifying agents called indoles, the powerful flavonoids zeaxanthin and lutein.
-Radishes also contain the antioxidant called sulforaphane that has proven to inhibit prostate, colon, breast, ovarian and other cancers.
+Nutrition: Includes the detoxifying agents indoles, powerful flavonoids like zeaxanthin and lutein.
+Radishes also contain a potent antioxidant called sulforaphane.

 Has a sugary, caramelized flavor that goes well with other vegetables.
-Leave the skin on and ferment them raw.
+Leave the skin on and ferment them raw and shredded.
 Fermented successfully, they remain crunchy.
-For a nice, simple recipe, try mixing sweet potatoes with a little ginger, an onion and salt.
+A simple recipe is mixing sweet potatoes with a little ginger, onion and salt.